Andie MacDowell: 1989–1999: Breakthrough and stardom

 In 1994, MacDowell co-starred in the British romantic comedy film Four Weddings and a Funeral opposite Hugh Grant.
 The film was made in six weeks, cost under £3 million, and became an unexpected success and the highest-grossing British film in history at the time, with worldwide box office total of $245.7 million.
 For her performance, she received another Golden Globe Award nomination for Best Actress in a Motion Picture – Musical or Comedy.
 Later that year she starred alongside Madeleine Stowe in the Western film Bad Girls: it was a box office disappointment, grossing $23 million worldwide.
-The following year, MacDowell had the leading role in the comedy-drama Unstrung Heroes directed by Diane Keaton.
+The following year, MacDowell had a supporting role in the comedy-drama Unstrung Heroes directed by Diane Keaton.
 The film earned positive reviews from critics.

 In 1996, MacDowell appeared in two movies: first was the science fiction comedy film Multiplicity released on July 17, 1996.
 It received mixed reviews from critics, and grossed a worldwide total of $37 million at the box office, significantly less than its $45 million budget.
 Later that year she acted opposite John Travolta in the fantasy comedy film Michael.
 The film received mixed to negative reviews, but was a box office success grossing $119.7 million worldwide.
 The following year she starred in the drama film The End of Violence.
 In 1997 she received an Honorary César at the 22nd César Awards.
 In 1998 she appeared in the independent drama Shadrach and returned to the romantic comedy genre with Just the Ticket, also making her producing debut.
 In 1999, MacDowell appeared in another box office disappointment, science fiction comedy film Muppets from Space, and starred opposite Albert Brooks in his directed comedy film, The Muse.